Professional Nurse x 2 (PHRU) - IT-Online

-A Professional Nurse x 2 vacancy is available at our Client, Wits Health Consortium’s Perinatal HIV Research Unit (PHRU) in Soweto, Johannesburg – Gauteng.
+Professional Nurse x 2 vacancies are available at our Client, Wits Health Consortium’s Perinatal HIV Research Unit (PHRU) in Soweto, Johannesburg – Gauteng.

 Background